 Kahnemann and Tversky were so close a lot of their friends thought they resembled a married couple. they spent hours and hours together picking each other’s brains and devising new theories on the human psyche.

 Their relationship was so tight they followed each other from Israel to the US to continue their working relationship.
 This was fruitful and stimulating it was for both parties.

 But, like most relationships there were challenges.
 In an environment as fraught and competitive as academia, there were bound to be disagreements at some point.

-One of the main problems in the relationships was Danny felt overshadowed by Amos.
+One of the main problems in the relationship was Danny felt overshadowed by Amos.
 While Amos didn’t see who got the credit for their work as an issue.
 This is where the seed of the fallout began.

 The fallout was exacerbated as organisations tended to only recognise Amos rather than Danny, and ignored their collaboration.

 They ended up not speaking to each other as their failure to come to terms led their disagreement to worsen. especially after Amos refused to recommend Danny to the National Academy of Sciences when they asked him about membership.

 A few days after this, Amos rang Danny to let him know he had cancer and had six months to live.